Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 Maintain Publication Log

 A publication log records all metadata associated with each submission, including redactions, consent preferences, ICIP status, publication status, and any subsequent changes.
-This ensures transparency and supports MDBA’s legislative and cultural obligations.
+This ensures transparency and supports MDBA's legislative and cultural obligations.

 Table 5 - Publication Process Steps